 In a SpinFET [8] the electrons with spin aligned to the drain magnetization direction can easily leave the channel to the drain thus contributing to the current.
 The total current through the device depends on the relative angle between the magnetization direction of the drain and the electron spin polarization at the end of the semiconductor channel.
-The electron spin orientation at the end of the channel is determined by the source magnetization and can be additionally manipulated by the modulation which is achieved by tuning the strength of the effective spin-orbit interaction in the channel induced by the gate voltage.
-As a non-equilibrium quantity, the injected spin relaxes to its equilibrium zero value while propagating through the channel.
-Spin relaxation is an important detrimental ingredient as it reduces the current modulation and affects the SpinFET functionality.
+The electron spin orientation at the end of the channel is determined by the source magnetization and can be additionally manipulated by tuning the strength of the effective spin-orbit interaction in the channel by the gate voltage.
+In contrast to the electron charge, the injected spin relaxes to its equilibrium zero value while propagating through the channel.
+Spin relaxation is an important characteristic as it reduces the current modulation and affects the SpinFET functionality.
+It is governed by the spin-orbit interaction (SOI) and scattering, both spin-dependent and spin-independent, and manifests itself differently in semiconductor crystals with or without the inversion symmetry [10].